 Their work continues tirelessly and they are STILL in the process of completing the rebuild of many houses of their grateful dependants.
 It was a pleasure for me to be witnessing the great work that they have achieved in some really tough, and unforgiving environments, but with true Gurkha determination they just get on with the job in hand!

-The first thing I noticed when using the Fuji kit, for this particular assignment, was how discreet it was!
-I was traveling with four other photographers, and the fact that I pretty much went unnoticed with my camera was of great benefit to me, (especially if the battery grip was not attached), less invasive and less intimidating to the subjects.
+My initial findings when using the Fuji kit, for this particular assignment, was how discreet it was!
+I was traveling with four other photographers, and the fact that I pretty much went unnoticed with my camera was of great benefit to me, (especially if the battery grip was not attached).
+It was certainly less invasive and less intimidating to the subjects.

 This allowed me to image the surroundings in a natural and honest way.
 I used the tilt screen extensively, so as to get closer to my subject and have some form of interaction, this was invaluable, especially with the language barrier, a good smile will often do what you need!